AndreuCodina/wirio/README.md

     user_service = await service_provider.get_required_service(UserService)
 ```

-If you want a scope per operation (e.g., per HTTP request or message from a queue), you can create a scope from the service provider:
+If we want a scope per operation (e.g., per HTTP request or message from a queue), we can create a scope from the service provider:

 ```python
 async with service_provider.create_scope() as service_scope: